Natural Allergy Treatments: 3 Remedies That Might Make You Ditch Your Antihistamine

 The downside of antihistamines

-Many antihistamines cause sleepiness, with the ingredient diphenhydramine even used in over-the-counter sleep aids.
+Many antihistamines cause sleepiness, in fact the antihistamine diphenhydramine (brand name Benadryl) is even used in over-the-counter sleep aids.
 And although many people take these medications for years without side effects, they also have the potential to cause dry mouth, rapid heartbeat, insomnia, difficulty with urination, weight gain, and mood changes.

 Many of these allergy medicines are in a class called anticholinergic drugs, which have been found to increase your risk of Alzheimer's disease with long-term use.
 A recent study found that compared to no use, taking an anticholinergic daily for three years or more was associated with a 54 percent higher dementia risk than taking the same dose for three months or less.
 Taking them for just one year increased the risk by almost 20 percent.
 A separate study found that taking one moderately anticholinergic drug, or two mildly anticholinergic drugs, reduced functional ability in older adults (bathing and dressing) by 30 percent.